 - 4 tablespoon vegan butter room temperature

 - 2 tablespoon sriracha

 - 1 cup white vinegar

-- 1 tbsp salt
+- 1 tablespoon salt

 - Preheat your oven to 450 degrees.
-Then separate your cauliflower into small florets.
-I try and follow the stem so that the florets don't fall apart.
+Then separate your cauliflower into small florets. *Tip: Follow and cut along the stem so that the florets don't fall apart.

-- Bake them for another 5-8 minutes.
-They will be golden brown.
-You can also broil them for the last minute but keep a close eye if you choose to do this as they burn easily!You can serve the buffalo cauliflower with a cilantro- cashew sauce.
-The recipe for it is in this post for anÂ easy Moroccan stew.
+- Bake the coated cauliflower wings for another 5-8 minutes until they turn golden brown.
+For an extra crispy finish, you can broil them for the last minute, but keep a close eye on them to prevent burning.You can serve the buffalo cauliflower with a cilantro- cashew sauce.
+The recipe for it is in this post for an easy Moroccan stew.

 - Zeisel, S. H., & Da Costa, K. A. (2009).
 Choline: An essential nutrient for public health.
 Nutrition Reviews, 67(11), 615-623.

 - Travica, N., Ried, K., Sali, A., Hudson, I., Scholey, A., & Pipingas, A. (2017).
 Vitamin C status and cognitive function: A systematic review.
 Nutrients, 9(9), 960.

 - Calder, P. C. (2010).
 Omega-3 fatty acids and inflammatory processes.
 Nutrients, 2(3), 355-374.